CM4all/beng-proxy/doc/translation.rst

   session.
 This packet with an empty payload can be used to clear the session’s ``SITE`` value.

+- ``RATE_LIMIT_SITE_REQUESTS``: limit the rate of requests to this site.
+Payload is two 32-bit floats describing the rate and burst for the underlying token bucket.
+Requests that fail the token bucket get a "429 Too Many Requests" response.

 - ``DOCUMENT_ROOT``: base directory of the site; may also be passed after a ``CGI`` command, to set the document root only for this CGI